Omer283/CPSubmissions/README.md

 # CPSubmissions
-Competitive programming submissions from codeforces and atcoder
+Competitive programming submissions from Codeforces.
+NOTE: This is not supposed to be industry code, but code for competitive programming competitions.